twaslowski/lingolift-core/backend/backlog.md

   - This actually works surprisingly well.
 - Frontend: Make it clean.
 For more complex features, we'll probably have to move to something more powerful anyhow, but keeping this clean for a while is probably important so we can add more features.
 - Backend: Move it to Lambda?
 I considered this previously, but straight-up running the backend on lambda with a thin wrapper does not work, as the collective spaCy models end up using more memory than is allowed (150M).
 However, creating several small lambdas _would_ improve reliability and CI/CD options.
 I already invested a bunch of time making my Raspberry Pi reachable from the internet to host the flask server, but ultimately this scales way better.
+  - I tried this; turns out it's a nightmare.
+There is a well-known issue where Pydantic has to be compiled for the correct platform;
+  however, even with stuff like `pip install --platform manylinux2014_x86_64` I couldn't figure it out.
+  Dockerizing would be another option, but that comes with more headaches plus having to handle Docker images in ECR.
+  For now, I'll focus on

 ## Features